Oriolla/ZAPROS/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.5.0

-* System dependencies

-* Configuration
+* Rake, version 13.0.3

-* Database creation
+* Database PG 9.6.18

-* Database initialization
+* Database initialization in /config/database.yml

-* How to run the test suite
+* rake db:migrate
+* rake db:seed

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* All you need is love with Ruby on rails.